osisoft/AVEVA-Adapter-BACnet-Docs/content/configuration/pi-adapter-for-bacnet-data-source-configuration.md

 <sup>1</sup>**Notes:**

 * For more information on supported container overrides, see [Container Messages](https://omf-docs.osisoft.com/documentation_v12/Containers/Container_Messages.html) within the OMF 1.2 documentation.
-* If you are using OCS as your egress endpoint, the overriding UOM must be specified in a [format supported by OCS](https://ocs-docs.osisoft.com/Content_Portal/Documentation/SequentialDataStore/Units_of_Measure.html#supported-system-defined-units-of-measure).
-In cases where a matching system-defined UOM is not available, no UOM should be specified, or data collection will fail.
+* If you are using OCS as your egress endpoint, the overriding BACnet engineering units must match one of the [format supported by OCS](https://ocs-docs.osisoft.com/Content_Portal/Documentation/SequentialDataStore/Units_of_Measure.html#supported-system-defined-units-of-measure).
+In cases where a BACnet object's Units is not supported by OCS, no UOM will be specified on the data stream for the object.

 ## BACnet data source examples